|Since 2011||Lecturer and Groupleader, Department of Biotechnology & Biophysics(Biocenter), University of Würzburg, Germany|

 |1998-2001||Study of Biology, University of Hamburg, Germany|

-Our group joined the CRC/TR 124 FungiNet in project A3 in the second funding period.
+Our group is part of the collaborative research center CRC/TR 124 FungiNet and involved in project A2.
 This collaborative research centre combines the expertise of researchers in Jena and Würzburg and aims to decipher common principles of fungal pathogenesis and infection in the interplay with the innate immunity and adaptive immune system.
-In the long-term perspective the gained information will be used for the development of new therapeutic approaches.
-This is especially important, as the number of life-threatening infections due to opportunistic fungal pathogens has drastically increased over the past two decades, whereas the clinical diagnosis of these often mortal infections is still very difficult.
-In the recent past we developed a number of protocols suitable for the visualisation of fungi by super-resolved fluorescence techniques, now applied for the analysis of the interaction of immune cells and fungi.
+A better understanding of fungal diseases is of fundamental interest, as the number of life-threatening infections due to opportunistic fungal pathogens has drastically increased over the past two decades, whereas the clinical diagnosis of these often-mortal infections is still very difficult.

 The imageJ toolbox “HyphaTracker” can be downloaded here.